prateekatam/cloudflare-ddns/README.md

 ![Cloudflare DDNS Update Diagram](assets/cloudflare-ddns.png)

-This project provides a simple Dockerized script to automatically update your Cloudflare DNS A record with your current public IP address.
+This project provides a simple containerized script to automatically update your Cloudflare DNS 'A' record with your current public IP address.
 It's designed to be lightweight and easy to deploy.

 ### How It Works